Energy diminishing implicit-explicit Runge--Kutta methods for gradient flows: Implicit-Explicit Runge-Kutta schemes

 \subsection{Third-order schemes}

-There is no pair of a three-stage, L-stable DIRK (diagonally implicit Runge--Kutta) and a four-stage ERK (explicit Runge--Kutta) with a combined third-order accuracy (see \cite{Ascher}), so we have to consider 4-stage schemes.
-However, as far as we search, no existing 4-stage third-order ARS Runge--Kutta scheme satisfies the conditions in Theorem \ref{maintheorem} and we construct a new one.
-Here we list two common 4-stage third-order Runge--Kutta schemes as examples to illustrate why they fail, and then present our new 4-stage 3rd-order scheme and introduce our strategy to construct.
+There is no pair of a three-stage, $L$-stable DIRK (diagonally implicit Runge--Kutta) and a four-stage ERK (explicit Runge--Kutta) with a combined third-order accuracy (see \cite{Ascher}), so we have to consider four-stage schemes.
+However, as far as we search, no existing four-stage third-order ARS Runge--Kutta scheme satisfies the conditions in Theorem \ref{maintheorem}.
+This motivates us to construct a new one.
+Below we first list two common four-stage third-order Runge--Kutta schemes as examples to illustrate why they fail, and then present our new four-stage third-order scheme.

-\subsubsection{Example 3}
+\textit{Example 4:}

 The corresponding smallest eigenvalues of symmetrizers of the determinants are approximately